Why you should stay calm and don’t panic when macro-economic data is released to better focus on your long-term financial goals.

-As markets are generally efficient, whenever there is a gap between actual results and expectations, prices move almost instantly to fill this gap, making it very difficult for us to profit from making short term predictions about the market.
-Take for instance how the S&P500 index spiked up just within minutes of the release of U.S. Non-Farm Payrolls last Friday, when investors collectively perceived that the data was less worse off than anticipated.
+As markets are generally efficient, whenever there is a gap between actual results and expectations, prices move almost instantly to fill this gap, making it very difficult for us to profit from making short-term predictions about the market.
+Take for instance how the S&P500 index spiked up just within minutes of the release of U.S. Non-Farm Payrolls last Friday when investors collectively perceived that the data was less worse off than anticipated.

-In the long run, however, we can always rely on the fact that with continuous population growth and an increasing demand for novel goods and services, business expansion will continue, and corporate earnings will rise, leading to higher stock prices.
+In the long run, however, we can always rely on the fact that with continuous population growth and increasing demand for novel goods and services, the business expansion will continue, and corporate earnings will rise, leading to higher stock prices.

-It is this reason that from 1980 to 2020, the U.S. stock market had risen by almost 3000%, even though there had been 5 recessions during this period!
+It is for this reason that from 1980 to 2020, the U.S. stock market had risen by almost 3000%, even though there had been 5 recessions during this period!

 Your best bet during a recession

 Recessions can understandably trigger worries about how markets may turn out.